MaienM/calibre-plugin-goodread-more-tags/README.md

 ## Version History

+<b>Unreleased</b>
+Fixed an error in adding a new shelf to the mapping.

 <b>Version 1.2.0</b> - 14 November 2020
 Update to work with Calibre 5/Python 3.
 Speed up the case where the Goodreads plugin is installed but not currently enabled as a metadata source.
 Don't provide any results if the list of tags after mapping + filtering is empty.

 <b>Version 1.1.0</b> - 15 December 2019